letoram/durden/durden/devmaps/schemes/README.md

 Be particularly careful with target prefix actions (#) that would cause some destructive change, e.g. window deletion.
-The same goes for global action that would change the setup being operated on, like reassignment etc. Doing
+The same goes for global action that would change the setup being operated on, like reassignment etc.

 For normal 'my' startup actions, still use the autorun.lua mechanism.